oktayshakirov/crypto-wiki/content/exchanges/binance.md

   wikipedia: https://en.wikipedia.org/wiki/Binance
 ---

+#### Binance: The World’s Leading Cryptocurrency Platform

-Binance, founded in 2017 by Changpeng Zhao (CZ) and Yi He, has rapidly risen to become the largest cryptocurrency exchange globally by trading volume.
-Known for its extensive range of cryptocurrencies, advanced trading features, and strong focus on security and user satisfaction, Binance serves millions of users worldwide.
-The platform provides a comprehensive suite of financial services designed for both novice and experienced traders.
+Binance, established in 2017 by [Changpeng Zhao (CZ)](/crypto-ogs/changpeng-zhao) and Yi He, has swiftly emerged as the world's largest cryptocurrency exchange by trading volume.
+Renowned for its extensive range of cryptocurrencies, sophisticated trading tools, and unwavering commitment to security, Binance caters to millions of users globally.
+The platform offers a comprehensive suite of financial services designed to meet the needs of both novice and experienced traders alike.

 > "Our mission is to provide the infrastructure services to the blockchain ecosystem." – Binance